gkellogg/gkellogg.github.io/_posts/2012-03-20-the-use-of-json-ld-in-the-rdfa-test-harness.md

        test:informationResourceResults <test-cases/0001.sparql> .

-Basically, this defines a (relative) URL identifying the test case, gives it a title, describes the relevant RDFa versions and host languages, says it&#8217;s required, and shows the files used to provide input and to test the results.
+Basically, this defines a (relative) URL identifying the test case, gives it a title, describes the relevant RDFa versions and host languages, says It's required, and shows the files used to provide input and to test the results.
 The problem is, this is not a convenient form to use programatically.
 Modern Web applications make use of JSON for representing data, for one reason because JSON can be represented natively in JavaScript, but also because it has a convenient representation in Ruby and other languages.

-Let&#8217;s look at the equivalent test representation in [JSON-LD](http://json-ld.org/):
+let's look at the equivalent test representation in [JSON-LD](http://json-ld.org/):

     {
       "@context": "http://rdfa.info/contexts/rdfa-test.jsonld",